Just shy of 34 feet long, this luxury diesel pusher offers nearly everything the “big boys” do.

 Basement storage is impressive in this almost-34-foot-long motorhome.
 The front curbside compartment holds an optional Dometic 1.6-cubic-foot freezer on a slide-out tray.
 Immediately aft is a coach-wide storage compartment that contains dual power cargo trays.
 A pair of doors flank this opening on the curb side of the coach to provide easy access, a design I found preferable to excessively long doors that can get in the way when parked in cramped quarters.
 Next comes another large storage area that is accessible from the patio side of the coach.
 A smaller compartment, just aft of the rear axle, offers even more storage space.

-The hinged rear engine hatch cover is fitted with gas struts for easy lifting.
+The hinged rear engine hatch cover has gas struts for easy lifting.
 With it open, all of the service points for the engine are exposed for maintenance.
 Continuing around the coach to the driver’s side, we find the side radiator, flanked by the DEF tank, which makes it easy to refill from the pump at a truck stop.

 Just forward of the rear axle is the utility bay, which houses the New Aire’s fresh water and sanitation needs: a power hose reel, a dump port for the 3-inch slinky sewer hose, a whole-house water filter, an outside shower fixture, and a Sani-Con Turbo macerator system.
-A molded tray in the compartment floor catches spills and is fitted with drain plugs to facilitate cleaning.
+A molded tray in the compartment floor catches spills and has drain plugs to facilitate cleaning.

 Moving forward, the next compartment contains an Oasis hydronic heating system, which also provides continuous domestic hot water, and a 50-amp power cord reel.
 An optional Dirt Devil central-vacuum system is also located there, as is a second hose port that allows use of the vacuum outside for cleaning the coach basement or a towed vehicle.
 One of the other compartments contains eight 6-volt AGM house batteries mounted on a slide-out tray.